 This little French-style bistro is in a storefront on a back main street and does a creditable job of francais smell and feel as we open the door, but the high first-window table full of glam Asian university girls spending daddy’s money lets you know you’re not in L’Isle sur la Sorgue.

-We were guided to stools at the back by the bathroom to wait for our table but took advantage to look through the nice WhisperKool wine fridge window at some of what’s available here.
+We were guided to stools at the back near the bathroom to wait for our table but took advantage to look through the nice WhisperKool wine fridge window at some of what’s available here.
 The wine list is long and full of fun.

 Our table was at the front and four of us were able to make enough noise to defend ourselves against the background bruit de guerre Californie.
-Our server was a cute callipygous girl who knew absolutely nothing about wine: “It’s crisp”.
+Our server was a callipygous girl who knew absolutely nothing about wine: “It’s crisp”.
 What?
 “It’s got a certain crispness to it”.
 We ordered (I think I remember) a Rully St-Jacques from “Domaine A&P” for $70 which was … wait for it … crisp.

 We pulled together for the table beef tartare, roasted beets with goat cheese, leek and spring vegetable tart, short rib “Bourguignon”, and I think one other item.
 Overall the quality was disappointing, revealing that the not-bad superficial knockoff of a French village bistro hadn’t managed the flavour charm and finesse of just about every minor professional chef in every such eatery in France.

 The beef tartare was tough.
 There was mustard, chopped pickle, and maybe capers but the meat was an inferior cut and so chewy.
-The roasted beets were underdone and the goat cheese was unconvincing, the tart had a tough dry flavourless pastry the product of somebody trained to avoid salt and butter, and the short rib was just a braised-to-stringiness meat in a dark brown over-reduced sauce.
+The roasted beets were underdone and the goat cheese was unconvincing, the tart had a tough dry flavourless pastry the product of somebody trained to avoid salt and butter, and the short rib was just a braised-to-stringiness meat in a dark over-reduced sauce.